Northeast Texas Trail

 The Northeast Texas Trail (NETT) is a planned 130+-mile multi-use trail along the route, following alongside U.S. Highway 82 and Texas State Highway 34.
 When complete, the trail will connect 19 cities spread over seven counties, stretching from the edge of the Dallas–Fort Worth metroplex to the Texarkana metropolitan area along the Arkansas border.

-When completed the Northeast Texas Trail will be the longest hike/bike and equestrian trail in Texas and the fifth longest in the United States.
+When completed the Northeast Texas Trail will be the longest hike/bike and equestrian trail in Texas and the fourth longest in the United States.

 The trail is being designed to provide access for hikers, mountain bicyclists, and in some sections, equestrians.
 It will be accessible by trailheads running through cities along the trail, while the trail will extend into more remote areas between the cities.
 The first trail section, the 2.36 multi-use portion "Trail de Paris" was dedicated in 2004.

 Scattered along the trail are several creeks and over one hundred rail bridges, including a crossing of the Sulphur River and many branches of Kickapoo Creek.